threeport/threeport/internal/codegen/README.md

 * database initialization
 * object type mappings for API responses
 * adding all routes to the server when API starts
-* object validation
+* object field validation maps
-* API version responses
+* API version mapping